wuyangfan641/HTDB-Pipeline/README.md

 ```bash
 checkm2 predict --threads 16 --input ./bacteriadb --database_path ./CheckM2_database/uniref100.KO.1.dmnd --output_directory ./checkm2_output
 ```
+By default, the output folder will have a tab-delimited file `quality_report.tsv` containing the completeness and contamination information for each bin.
+You can also print the results to stdout by passing the `--stdout` option to `checkm predict`.

 ------

 ### 3. Repeat annotation and genome mask